 Preparing to Walk Across the Golden Gate Bridge

 Even your smartphone will get shots from the Bridge that look like they came from a postcard.
 More sophisticated cameras will get stunning shots (of one kind or another) in almost any weather.

-Phone falls: If you are next to the railing of the Golden Gate Bridge and drop your phone there is an opening below the railing where it can bounce over the edge and fall 220 feet into San Francisco Bay.
+Phone fails: If you are next to the railing of the Golden Gate Bridge and drop your phone there is an opening below the railing where it can bounce over the edge and fall 220 feet into San Francisco Bay.
 I bet you’re not surprised to hear that people lose their phones this way all the time!

 Watch the kids.
 It’s tempting to climb on the railings.

 Shoes for Comfort, Not Fashion.
 The walk across the Golden Gate Bridge to see the fantastic views are mostly level and aren’t hard on your feet… unless you’re wearing heels.
 If you plan to do more than climb out of the car to take pictures from the parking lots, go for comfort.

 Bathrooms are located at Vista Point at the north (Marin) end of the Bridge and at the San Francisco side parking lot at the south end of the bridge.
-There are no rest rooms or facilities that you’ll pass as you walk across the Golden Gate Bridge itself, so especially with kids it’s good to plan ahead and use the rest rooms before you begin your walk.
+There are no rest rooms or facilities that you’ll pass as you walk across the Golden Gate Bridge itself, so especially with kids it’s good to plan ahead and use the rest rooms before you begin your trek.

 Bottled water is a welcome companion.
 Even when the weather is cool you can work up a thirst on the walk.

 What Color is The Golden Gate Bridge?
 We get asked this all the time!
-The color of the Golden Gate Bridge is called “International Orange”.
-The Disneyland replica at their California Adventure park does not replicate the color accurately and it’s like fingernails on a chalkboard every time I look at it.
+The color of the Golden Gate Bridge is called “International Orange.”

 Most surprising part of the visit?
 People are usually ready for the wind and fog (especially if they’ve read OurSausalito.com!), but what may be a surprise when they walk across the Golden Gate Bridge is how noisy the traffic is on the bridge.
 Highway 101 crosses the Bridge (and is also called Highway 1 in this stretch of road), and busy freeways are noisy places in any case.